 Rising seniors are invited to participate in our annual “Bootcamp,” a four-day college application planning program held in late July/early August.
-The “Boot-camp” includes sessions on writing the college essay, admissions interview preparation, Naviance Family Connection and Common Application training, a PA alumni panel, and interaction with visiting admissions professionals that includes mock interviews, essay draft feedback, and resume review.
+The “Bootcamp” includes sessions on writing the college essay, admissions interview preparation, Naviance Student and Common Application training, a PA alumni panel, and interaction with visiting admissions professionals that includes mock interviews, essay draft feedback, and resume review.

 Annual Topical Programming

 The college counselors offer both daytime and evening programs throughout the year to address important college-related topics such as financial aid and scholarships, college entrance exams and test preparation, the college search, visiting colleges, and summer programs.
-A college financial aid professional joins us for our annual Financial Aid Information Night typically held in early January.
+A college financial aid professional joins us for our annual Financial Aid Information Night typically held in late November.

 Annual In-class Workshops and Seminars

 The college counseling staff visit classes throughout the academic year to conduct workshops with all grade levels and share important information with students regarding the college program.
 Special emphasis is placed on preparing all students, particularly those in the early stages of Upper School, for the College Day program each April.

 Students gain exposure to preliminary versions of the college entrance exams with the PSAT in Grades 10 and 11.
 Through our partnership with the test preparation organization, Breakaway Test Prep, PA offers a free practice ACT for sophomores in the spring and juniors in the fall, with presentations on test preparation, and access to on site test prep course offerings (with fee assistance for qualified students).
 As a service to both our own students and the wider community, PA serves as an administration site for the ACT four times each year.